markteehan/file-chunk-connectors/README.md

 Locators generally require shared object storage accessible enterprise wide.
 This is common on cloud platforms, but not as common for on-premise infrastructure.

-### Chunk the file
+### Producers/Consumers for chunking files

-File reassembly can be hard (partitions, tasks, ordering, duplication) - the Springboot/python development cost can be substantial so the file-chunk connectors handle this complexity
+File reassembly can be hard (partitions, tasks, ordering, duplication) - the Springboot/python development cost can be substantial.
+The file-chunk connectors handle this complexity

 ### BLOBs

 Databases handle BLOBs (binary large objects) - so should Kafka.
-While a byte-encoded small message is unproblematic, the lack of BLOB support (beyond the max.message.size) makes integration with enterprise systems (SAP ERP etc) more problematic than necessary.
+While a byte-encoded message that fits inside a Kafka message is unproblematic, the lack of BLOB support beyond the max.message.size makes integration with enterprise systems more problematic than necessary.

 ## Overview